 Mable was preceded in death by her parents; and her siblings Ivory Zeno, Cleo Zeno, Ethel Zeno, Beatrice Zeno, Elmo Zeno, T.L.
 Zeno, Vera Zeno, John L. Zeno and three siblings that died at birth.
 She leaves behind to cherish her memory her son Daren Williams of Dayton; numerous nieces and nephews; and a host of other loving relatives and friends.

 Honoring the family by serving as pallbearers will be Daren Rollins, Jermaine Albro, James Zeno, Charles Tousant, Monta Hebert, and Kenneth Mayfield.
 Honorary pallbearers will be Mable’s grandsons and nephews.

 Friends are invited to visit with the family beginning at 9am on Saturday, October 5, 2019, at Pleasant Hill Baptist Church, 801 S. Colbert Street in Dayton.
 A funeral service will be held at 11am at the church, with Pastor Carl McNelty officiating.
 A graveside service and committal will immediately follow in Wells Cemetery in Liberty.

-To send flowers to Mable's family, please visit our floral section.
+To send flowers to Mable's family, please visit our floral store.